ariadne-cps/ariadne/doc/smt_solver_design.md

 The immediate work on `solvers-smt#830` is:

-1. finish 100% function/line/branch coverage for `smt_solver.cpp`;
+1. improve epsilon-SMT completeness and pruning/propagation strength toward the long-term dReal-like goal;
-2. audit each remaining branch as a real state-space case or a redundant representation;
+2. preserve deterministic, nontrivial tests for every introduced behavior;
-3. preserve deterministic, nontrivial tests for every retained behavior;
+3. after every green functional test run, regenerate coverage and restore 100% function and branch coverage before starting the next feature tranche;
-4. once the coverage baseline is complete, continue improving epsilon-solver completeness and numerical refinement toward the long-term dReal-like goal;
+4. retain the audited single compiler-mapped line anomaly unless a semantic source change resolves it naturally;
 5. later add CI coverage gates so regressions in functions, lines or branches fail automatically.